dolla-consortium/consensus/README.md

 - Notify When A Proposal is Delivered
 - Use [zero-copy](https://en.wikipedia.org/wiki/Zero-copy) mechanism

-See our specific [github repository](https://github.com/dolla-consortium/consensus-other-sections) for more information.
+> See our specific [github repository](https://github.com/dolla-consortium/consensus-other-sections) for more information (Access Rights Required).

-### Voting
+## Voting

 For the current block in progress
 - Handle rounds of voting